michaelgoldendev/unibrowser/README.md

     ```

 ## Usage
-To launch the Unibrowser GUI enter the following command:
+To launch the Unibrowser GUI run the following command:
 ```console
     python unibrowser_gui.py
 ```